paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Temp/Case Study.md

 2. 2/ Install new container run web browser **chrome/fire_fox/brave_browser** with same network card Bridge 2.2.1/ Login Adgruad with **ip card bridge** with port **3000 or 3002** same with configure yml file
 ##### 3. **Setup KASM_Server  serves for open container running web_browser install on step 2.2**
-3. 1/ How to ssh to container install KASM_Server , because when connect direct via Portainer/Container Console disadvangeted
+3. 1/ How to ssh to container install KASM_Server with manual port (2222) , because when connect direct via Portainer/Container Console disadvangeted
 		<mark style="background: #BBFABBA6;">***Resolve:*** connect ssh to container [[How to install Docker and Portainer on Proxmox VM]]</mark>

 ##### 4. **How to Fix connect container/ubuntuserver/promoxvm with port manual ssh 222  with explain in image below.**